beeware/briefcase/docs/en/about/faq.md

 # Frequently Asked Questions

-## What version of Python does Briefcase support?
+## What versions of Python are supported?

 Python 3.10 or higher.